xlab-uiuc/cloudtest/infra/README.md

 **Shortcut:**(Must be done before running `rainmaker.ps1`)

-1. copy [the file](https://github.com/xlab-uiuc/rainmaker/blob/main/patches/Orleans_patch_file.patch) into the base folder of orleans
+1. copy [the file](https://github.com/xlab-uiuc/rainmaker/blob/main/patches/Orleans.patch) into the base folder of orleans
 2. `cd orleans`
 3. `git apply .\Orleans_patch_file.patch`

-Detailed steps of the shortcut above:
+Detailed steps of the shortcut above(If you cannot apply the patch successfully, you have to do the modification below manually):

 - Add the connection string ``"UseDevelopmentStorage=true"`` to the repo: you can add a line after [this line](https://github.com/dotnet/orleans/blob/14bc87740e830342a9eafb2e8e057794d7b7156c/test/TestInfrastructure/TestExtensions/TestDefaultConfiguration.cs#L67), i.e.,